ps4vs/Deep-RL/Chapter-2/README.md

 * $\epsilon$-greedy or near-greedy action selection rule is behave greedily (ie, exploiting the knowledge) to behave greedily most of the time, but every once in a while, say with small probability $\epsilon$, instead select randomly from among all the actions with equal probability.
 * Every action will be sampled an infinite number of times, ensuring all the estimates Q_t(a) converges to q*(a).

-Exercise 2.1 In "-greedy action selection, for the case of two actions and " = 0.5, what is the probability that the greedy action is selected?

-0.75, ie, 0.5 + 0.5/2.

 ## Results on 10-arm bandit testbench

 ### Average Reward vs Episode